-How to password protect a PowerPoint presentation
+How to Password Protect a PowerPoint Presentation

-Although there are some ways to keep safe a PowerPoint presentation (or actually any file) you can password protect a .ppt or .pptx in PowerPoint 2010 using this method.
+Although there are some ways to keep safe a PowerPoint presentation (or actually any file) you can password protect a .ppt or .pptx in PowerPoint using this method.

 Here you will find a few other options available that let you to define permissions for the PowerPoint presentation currently opened.
 The options are:

-If you want to setup a password for your presentation, click Encrypt with Password and then you need to enter a secure password to protect your slides.
+If you want to setup a password for your presentation, obviously click Encrypt with Password and then you will be prompted to enter a Password in the following dialog box.